 Pause and Serve

 Many consumers love this feature on coffee machines because it allows you to momentarily stop the brewing process so you can get yourself a cup of freshly brewed coffee.
 The brewing will continue when you place back the carafe on the machine.
-This is useful if you do not have the time to wait for the brewing to stop and you badly need your coffee fix.
+This is useful if you do not have the time to wait for the full brewing cycle to complete and you need your coffee fix.

 Serving Size Capacity